crosstherubicon/Backprop_Hyper-parameters/README.md

 - ### Activation functions (act_output)
 This parameter specifies the activation function for nodes on the output layer.
 Tanh is selected as the activation function for the output layer:

-  - Because the output value will be between 1 and -1 [instead of 1 and 0], the only cost function that goes with Tanh is the quadratic cost.
+  -Because the output value will be between 1 and -1 [instead of 1 and 0], the only cost function that goes with Tanh is the quadratic cost.
 Therefore, if the cost function was set to anything besides 'QuadraticCost', change/overwrite the cost function to QuadraticCost and print a warning (to the user, e.g. "Tanh only accepts 'QuadraticCost' cost function.
 Changing to QuadraticCost").
 This is implemented, in set_parameters().

   - In the network startup code "NN_network2.py", some code is added (in SGD()) that changes the dataset when the output layer's activation is Tanh, in particular to make the target y values to be 1 or -1 (instead of 1 or 0).